Tone mapping: Example of the imaging process

-Tone mapping can also produce distinctive visual effects in the final image, such as the visible halo around the tower in the Cornell Law School image below.
+Tone mapping can also produce distinctive visual effects in the final image, such as the visible halo around the tower in the Cornell Law School image in the thumbnail.
 It can be used to produce these effects even when the dynamic range of the original image is not particularly high.
 Halos in images come about because the local tone mapping operator will brighten areas around dark objects, to maintain the local contrast in the original image, which fools the human visual system into perceiving the dark objects as being dark, even if their actual luminance is the same as that of areas of the image perceived as being bright.
 Usually this effect is subtle, but if the contrasts in the original image are extreme, or the photographer deliberately sets the luminance gradient to be very steep, the halos become visible.